amanthanvi/diffit.tools/README.md

 - `VERCEL`: Set to "1" for production

 ## Deployment
-Diffit Tools is optimized for deployment on Vercel:
+Diffit is optimized for deployment on Vercel:

 1. Create a Vercel account if you don't have one
 2. Install the Vercel CLI: